abhish3k-11/teeweetbot/README.md

 # teeweetbot
-A python based tweeter bot.
+A python based twitter bot.
 Make use of twitter API to retweet, like, tweet  and many other things.